alejolo311/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-This Repo contains commands about permissions in shell
+This Repo contains commands about permissions in shell.